 Bye 2010s – My 2019 San Francisco Trip, and Why It’s Okay to be a Tourist

 A few years before the start of the 2010s I went on my first foray to Europe.
 It was a group tour with a few solo days in London beforehand.
-Though I have regrets about picking the particular tour I did (just because it was insanely fast paced; 10 countries in 9 days) I don’t regret going.
-It was the first time I’d traveled alone (for a few days in London, but you gotta start somewhere) and being an introvert the group tour aspect (where I didn’t know anyone beforehand) forced me to get out of my comfort zone a bit.
-On the trip our tour guide mentioned some “fact” (likely made up or exaggerated to get you to spend money on the extra options on your “trip of a lifetime”) that most people outside of Europe only visit Europe once.
+Though I have regrets about picking the particular tour I did (just because it was insanely fast-paced; 10 countries in 9 days) I don’t regret going.
+It was the first time I’d travelled alone (for a few days in London, but you gotta start somewhere) and being an introvert the group tour aspect (where I didn’t know anyone beforehand) forced me to get out of my comfort zone a bit.
+On the trip, our tour guide mentioned some “fact” (likely made up or exaggerated to get you to spend money on the extra options on your “trip of a lifetime”) that most people outside of Europe only visit Europe once.

 If you’ve followed my blog for a while you’ll know this statistic isn’t true for me (I lived in Ireland for almost two years and visited several countries during that time).
 Before October 2015 however that whole “not visiting Europe more than once” statistic was true for me.
 I’d done to the US, around Canada, and Mexico, but not back to Europe since that group tour.
 Then in 2015, I found a flight deal to Europe.
 There were several cities and countries to pick from.
 Should I go to Athens?
 Maybe Prague?
 Or Sofia?
 Ultimately I decided on a trip to Madrid.
 I’d be there for about a week in October, and then have a couple of days in Helsinki (with a layover in Zurich in between) and another layover in Frankfurt on the way back.
 For this post though I’m going to focus on the Madrid part of the trip.